What is Data Security Posture Management (DSPM)?

 Is DSPM focused on infrastructure as a service (IaaS)?

-Effective DSPM discovers where sensitive data lives across your entire cloud environment — including IaaS, databases, SaaS applications, and cloud file storage.
+DSPM goes beyond just IaaS.
+An effective solution provides visibility into where sensitive data resides across your entire cloud environment, including IaaS, SaaS applications, databases, and cloud file storage, ensuring comprehensive protection regardless of where the data lives.

 What’s the difference between CSPM and DSPM?